GfellerLab/MixTCRpred/README.md

 ## Download MixTCRpred pretrained models

-In the GitHub repository we include only two MixTCRpred models (A0201_GILGFVFT and A0201_ELAGIGILTV).
+In the GitHub repository we include trhee MixTCRpred models (A0201_GILGFVFT and A0201_ELAGIGILTV, A0201_SLLWITQC_phage_display) as examples.
 You can download the pretrained MixTCRpred models from our [Zenodo dataset](https://doi.org/10.5281/zenodo.7930623)

 To download a specific pretrained model (e.g. A0201_NLVPMVATV) run: